vineeshLee/Artificial-Neural-Networks-TensorFlow-/README.md

 - Confusion matrix
 - Prediction samples

-Here is the **clean, copy-ready README section** exactly in the structure you requested:

----

 ## 📘 TestModel.ipynb — Model Testing & Evaluation Notebook

 The **`TestModel.ipynb`** notebook is used to **test images**, get **predictions**, and automatically export the results to an **Excel sheet**.

----

-### ✔️ What this notebook does

 * Loads your **Keras / TFLite model**
 * Reads all images from a folder (recursively)